 How to clean your solar panels

+If you decide to clean your panels, keep in mind that scratching or damaging the glass will reduce the panel’s energy production and reliability.
 The bottom line: be cautions.
 Think about cleaning your solar panels the same way you might approach cleaning your vehicle.

 To rinse your panels, use a bucket of fresh water or a hose with the water pressure set to low.
 You can also use a squeegee to remove excess water.
 Keep in mind that it is never safe to use a pressure washer on solar panels.

-If you live nearby a busy highway or airport, you might see oily stains appear on your panels.
+If you live nearby to a busy highway or airport, you might see oily stains appear on your panels.
 If you notice stubborn grime that won’t come loose, use isopropyl alcohol and a rag.

 Do N